 Don’t love the solution, love the problem.

-We wanted to ask Matt what are the common mistakes that entrepreneurs are doing.
+We wanted to ask Matt what are the common mistakes that entrepreneurs are making.
 His first answer was “Being obsessed with their solution in their head before defining the problem.”

-Another mistake they’re doing is the opposite: “People skewing on an idea for too long”.
+Another mistake they’re doing is the opposite: “People skewing on an idea for too long.”
 You don’t need to raise £200-300K to get going.
-Sometimes, founders are just getting too obsessed to make it perfect.
-What Ucreate is suggesting just getting it to the market as quickly as possible and experiment along the way.
-It should be a combination of both as Matt mentions.
+Sometimes, founders are just getting too obsessed to make perfect what Ucreate is suggesting, just getting it to the market as quickly as possible and experiment along the way.
+It should be a combination of both, as Matt mentions.

 Hiring process & the culture